odoo/documentation/content/applications/sales/sales/amazon_connector/manage.rst

 .. note::
-   For :doc:`TaxCloud <../../../finance/accounting/taxes/taxcloud>` users: invoices created from Amazon sales orders are **not** synchronized with TaxCloud, since Amazon already includes them in its own tax report to TaxCloud.
+   For :doc:`TaxCloud <../../../finance/accounting/taxes/taxcloud>` users: invoices created from Amazon sales orders are **not** synchronized with TaxCloud, since Amazon already includes them in its own tax report to TaxCloud. (decommissioning TaxCloud integration in Odoo 17+)

 Register payments
 -----------------